 IP: Finding 100 speakers to cover four tracks seems a bit ambitious, is it working out?

 Ian Goodfellow: We're doing well finding speakers, Geoff Hinton, Yoshua Bengio, and Sam Altman, all of whom are keynote speakers, all agreed to speak very early on.
+[UPDATE: Hinton no longer seems to be participating.
+According to the complete agenda the first keynote will be given by Google Brain researchers, Fernanda Viégas and Martin Wattenberg].

 IP: For the paying attendees what would be the most exciting things about the program you are putting together?